aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-java-integration/attach-file-by-path/_index.md

 title: Attach File by Path in OneNote with Java
 linktitle: Attach File by Path in OneNote with Java
 second_title: Aspose.Note Java API
-description: Learn how to attach files to your OneNote notes programmatically using Java with Aspose.Note.
+description: Add files to your OneNote notes seamlessly!
+Learn how to attach by path in Java with Aspose.Note.
+Easy guide & code included! #OneNote #Java #Aspose
 type: docs
 weight: 11
 url: /java/onenote-java-integration/attach-file-by-path/